 If an identification has been performed, IDnow additionally conducts a review of the identification data before accepting the certificate.
-This review is conducted by a different ident center employee than the original identification or by an algorithm.
+The review for AutoIdent Qualified Electronic Signature is conducted by an ident center employee.
 If it is determined that the identification data used to sign was not correct, the signed documents or signed hashes are canceled by requesting a certification revocation using the revocation process.